Exabyte-io/documentation/docs/materials-designer/sidebar-items.md

 # Items List Sidebar

-The complete list of crystal structures which can be handled in the Materials Designer is shown in the left-hand sidebar of the designer's graphical interface.
-The location of this sidebar within the wider interface is illustrated in the image below:
+Items currently available for edit in the Materials Designer are shown in the left-hand sidebar.
+The location of the sidebar within the wider interface is illustrated in the image below:

 <img src="/images/sidebar-list-items.png"/>

 # Material entries

-A checkbox appears on the left-hand side of a material's entry in the items list if the material's crystal structure is already present in the account-owned collection.
+The entry has a checkmark <i class="zmdi zmdi-check zmdi-hc-border"></i> (superscript added to the entry icon on the left) in case the entry is already present in the account-owned collection.

 Furthermore, all material entries with unsaved changes appear colored in yellow.
 Once the material has been saved according to the procedure outlined [here](header-menu/input-output/save.md), the corresponding entry will change from yellow back to white.

+!!!warning "Note: newly saved materials"
+For the moment, newly saved materials need to be re-imported into Materials Designer in order for the checkmark indicating their saved status to appear.

 # Select Item

-Each entry can be selected for further processing by simply clicking on it.
-Once a material has been selected, its corresponding crystal structure will automatically be displayed on the 3D interactive viewer on the right-hand side and all the associated crystallographic data will be inserted in the central panel of the interface.
+Each entry can be selected for processing by clicking on it.
+Once selected, its corresponding crystal structure and associated information will be used in the other components of Materials Designer (eg. [3D Viewer](../../viewer-intro.md) and [Source Editor](../../lattice.md)).

 # Delete Item